 UKCP Registered Psychotherapist, HCPC Registered Practitioner Psychologist, BPS Chartered Psychologist (CPsychol, AFBPsS), EMDR Europe Accredited Practitioner, Member PARNELL INSTITUTE of Attachment Focused EMDR Practitioners

 Colleen Heenan (PhD, MSc Psychotherapy, BA Hons, RMN) has offered therapeutic counselling and psychotherapy in Bradford and Leeds since the 1980s.
 She is an experienced, accredited therapist working with a wide range of difficulties including depression & anxiety, eating disorders & obesity, relationship problems, stress & anxiety, low self esteem, bereavement, traumatic stress disorders and chronic mental health problems.

 Colleen regularly attends continuing professional development courses to update her knowledge and skills.
 In the past few years she has participated in: trauma-focused CBT (cognitive behavioural therapy) for PTSD (post-traumatic stress disorder), dialectical behaviour therapy DBT, mindfulness skills, solution focused therapy, plus treating complex trauma & dissociation.
 She has training in ‘psychological first aid’ and ‘critical incident debriefing’ for stressful workplace events.
 She is also trained in EMDR (eye movement desensitisation & reprocessing).

 Colleen works to the professional standards and code of ethics of The United Kingdom Council for Psychotherapy UKCP.
-She is also an HCPC Registered Practitioner Psychologist (Health & Care Professions Council) and an EMDR Europe Accredited Practitioner and Attachment Focused EMDR Practitioner (Member of Parnell Institute).
+She is also an HCPC Registered Practitioner Psychologist (Health & Care Professions Council), both EMDR Europe Accredited Practitioner and Attachment Focused EMDR Practitioner (Member of Parnell Institute).
 She is a former member of The British Psychological Society BPS.

 Before studying psychology & sociology at the University of Leeds, Colleen was a psychiatric nurse.
 She did post-graduate training in psychotherapy theory, practice and research at the University of Warwick (1986-1988) and completed her PhD at Manchester Metropolitan University exploring eating disorders therapy in 1997.